 It’s very common that some women don’t realize they’re pregnant after 1 week or even 2 weeks.
 I believe that some of you who are reading this might not really know what the early symptoms of pregnancy are.
-Are fatigue, mood swings, and others symptoms and not just PMS?
-I listed some of the prevalent symptoms of early pregnancy especially 7 dpo symptoms or 7 days past ovulation.
+Are fatigue, mood swings, and other symptoms not just PMS?
+I listed some of the prevalent symptoms of early pregnancy especially 7 DPO symptoms or 7 days past ovulation.

 The symptoms I am going to talk about in this article are probably the symptoms you are experiencing right now, so you better assess yourself.
 Some women don’t realize that they are pregnant because they assumed that their late menstrual cycle is just late, and if they feel some of the symptoms they just attribute it to pre-menstrual symptoms.

 Remember, though, that 7 days past ovulation is not yet the stage that you are ‘pregnant’ (presence of fetus) because the eggs are still traveling in your fallopian tubes, however, it is considered as part of the whole pregnancy process.

 Read carefully the list below and take a look at the chart.

 At the early stages of pregnancy, the supporting disks and ligaments soften because of the progesterone hormonal level and this will lead to backaches.
 The development of urinary tract infections during pregnancy can cause backaches too.
 You might feel back pains when you haven’t even done hard work whatsoever.